-Global water treatment chemicals and technology market were valued at USD 128.89 billion in 2014.
-Rising awareness towards imparting softness to hard water along with regulatory inclination towards reducing water pollution for industrial and household applications is expected to favor growth.
+The global water treatment chemicals and technology market were valued at USD 128.89 billion in 2014 and is expected to grow at a CAGR of 4.0%.
+Rising awareness towards imparting softness to hard water along with regulatory inclination towards reducing pollution for industrial and household applications is expected to favor growth.

 Water treatment can be defined as a process of removing contaminants that are present in the water using either mechanical or chemical processes, to make it more suitable for use for numerous activities such as washing.
 The quantity and type of chemical used vary depending on the location as well as the quality of the water, which includes attributes such as hardness, Total Dissolved Solids (TDS), pH, and alkalinity.

 Water treatment chemicals, pumps and separation membranes are used in downstream oil & gas sector.
 The prime intention of incorporating the water treatment is to reduce the utility cost as well as to make water available for captive production of electricity.
 In addition, these chemicals are used in the form of corrosion inhibitors, anti-foaming agents and biocides.
 As a result, incorporation of these chemicals reduces the maintenance cost incurred during refining operation.

 Growing importance of flocculants for effluent treatment as surfactants in the mining industry is likely to have a positive impact over the forecast period.
 Technological advancements pertaining to the development of bio-based chemicals such as guar gum and gelatin in light of rising concerns regarding carbon emissions associated with the production and usage of synthetic products are expected to open new avenues for market development.

 Rising production of shale gas and tight oil in the U.S. and Canada is expected to increase the availability of feedstock for raw material suppliers.
 Growing importance of oleochemicals as a source of manufacturing amines and other bio-based chemicals is expected to result in tremendous growth over the projected period.